nromerodiaz/MarketQualityParams/README.md

 ## Data preprocessing
 ---

-In order to calculate the different parameters of interest, our data must be preprocessed and stardadized.
-The preprocessing sequence is presented in the `DaskPreprocessing.ipynb` jupyter notebook.
+In order to calculate the different parameters of interest, our data must be preprocessed and standardized.
+The preprocessing pipeline is presented in the `DaskPreprocessing.ipynb` jupyter notebook.

  1. The first function is the `GetDate()` function.
 This functions takes a dataframe of stock data as input.
 Then, the function outputs a pandas dataframe consisiting of the unique days for which the `stockdata` dataframe contains information.